open-source-archive/howler/README.md

 help with:

 - add Kubernetes (another Cluster-Manager) as event source
+- write unit tests: this [talk](https://speakerdeck.com/mitchellh/advanced-testing-with-go) can help to do this.
+- implement example init script to show a working secret distribution with vault backend
 - the code base

 Please use github issues as starting point for contributions, new